 The benefits of a chemical peel are endless.
-Spring is a great season to perform a chemical peel for two main reasons, because it is the last call before the sun is too strong, and it will allow you to show off an even complexion and flawless skin throughout the whole summer.
+Spring is a great season to perform a chemical peel for two main reasons: first, because it is the last call before the sun is too strong; second, it allows you to show off an even complexion and flawless skin throughout the whole summer.

 However, it is very important to choose the right one for you according to your skin type and sensitivity.

 Chemical peels can reach different depths.
 The degree or depth of the peel will be determined by the professional who will consider several factors like the concern to treat, the skin type and tolerance, as well as the season of the year or risk to sun exposure.
 The deeper the peel gets, the longer the recovery time.

 Only remove the outer layer of the skin and are generally used to improve skin moisture, elasticity, and complexion.
 They can blur fine lines and fade dark patches or pigmentation problems of different kinds.
 These soft peels are painless and usually need from 0 to 2 days recovery time.
 Try to avoid sun exposure as much as you can at least the first or two weeks after the peel, and wear sunscreen when going out.

 They remove the epidermis (outermost layer) and cells from the papillary dermis which is the uppermost part of the dermis (middle layer of the skin).
 Reaching this depth allows the acids and active ingredients of these peels to reduce wrinkles, sings of photoaging, red stretch marks, and superficial scars.
 They are also used for regulating sebaceous secretion, improving and preventing acne.
 Usually, these peels generate mild stinging sensation.
 They need from 2 to 5 days recovery time, and sun exposure must be avoided 15 days before the peel and at least 3 weeks or 1 month after it – your skin expert will give you more specific directions about this considering the peel used and your skin characteristics.